Fast: Flexible Aerodynamic Solver Technolgy

 Parameters:

-• fileName (string) – name of file for save
+• fileName (string) – name of the solution file

 Example of use: